 Both versions are wrong.
 And the difference matters — because what the filings actually say is more interesting, more nuanced, and more actionable than either narrative.

-We know this because we’ve read them.
+We know this because we’ve read them — “we” being Gridex, which tracks these filings as part of its AI risk research.
 Not the press releases.
 Not the broker summaries.
 The actual form language that gets attached to policies — the definitions sections, the exclusion clauses, the endorsement schedules filed with state insurance departments across the country.
 This is primary source material that most commentary never touches.
 It’s also where the real story lives.

 What we found is a market in the middle of something that looks more like repricing than retreat.
 Carriers are not deciding AI is uninsurable.
 They’re deciding they don’t have enough information to price it yet — and they’re using exclusion language to buy themselves time while they figure it out.
 That’s a specific thing, and it has specific consequences, and those consequences look nothing like what either the alarm-raisers or the dismissers describe.